 In February 2000, a Feasibility Study Team was formed to explore the merits of establishing a School of Pharmacy.
-Finding that LECOM could direct sufficient resources and that there was sufficient need to justify the program, LECOM proceeded with the implementation phase.
+Finding that LECOM could direct appropriate resources and that there was sufficient need to justify the program, LECOM proceeded with the implementation phase.
 The School of Pharmacy opened in 2002 with an accelerated three-year Doctor of Pharmacy (Pharm.D.) program.
 It is accredited by the Commonwealth of Pennsylvania and the Accreditation Council for Pharmacy Education (ACPE).

 In 2005, a Task Force was formed to expand the LECOM School of Pharmacy to Bradenton, Florida.
 The inaugural class of 85 students began in the fall of 2007 utilizing a four-year program curriculum.
 In 2014, a Distance Education Pathway was added with an inaugural class of 24 students.
 Today LECOM is one of the most applied to Schools of Pharmacy in the country.
+It is accredited by the Commonwealth of Pennsylvania and the Accreditation Council for Pharmacy Education (ACPE).